rvesse/stardog-docs/src/docs/dotnet.html.md

  at the QL reasoning type.
-For more information on what the available properties are see [BaseStardogTemplate](http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Storage.Management.Provisioning.Stardog.BaseStardogTemplate), for what they mean to Stardog please refer to the [admin docs](../admin/), specifically the chapter on administering a database.
+For more information on what the available properties are see [BaseStardogTemplate](http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Storage.Management.Provisioning.Stardog.BaseStardogTemplate), for what they mean to Stardog please refer to the [admin docs](../admin/), specifically the section on administering a database.

 <gist>5732690</gist>